JoeBrowz/pneumonia-neural-net/README.md

 ## Outcome

-We were able to achieve 99% accuracy, 99% recall, and 98% precision on our validation set.
-And when tested on unseen data the model achieved 86% accuracy, 99% recall, and 82% precision.
+The model had 99% accuracy, 99% recall, and 98% precision on the validation set.
+And when tested on unseen data the model had 86% accuracy, 99% recall, and 82% precision.
 Notably, with very high recall, there are not many poisitve cases left undetected by the model.
 The cases would then be verified by a doctor to check for a false positive.
 As a next step, using pretrained models, other more specialized network architetures, PCA, and more sophisticated image augmentation should be implemented to improve accuracy on the unseen data.

 <img width="29%" src="/images/fn.jpg"> <img width="29%" src="/images/fp.jpg"> <img width="37%" src="/images/confusion_matrix.jpg">